 Rosa's our oldest sea otter.
 She was found stranded between Sunset and Manresa State Beaches in southern Santa Cruz County in September 1999, only about four weeks old and weighing just over five pounds.
 In April 2000 she was released back to the wild where she spent nearly two years until she began interacting with divers and climbing onto kayaks.
 Because of the potential risks to herself and people, federal wildlife officials declared her non-releasable.

 Rosa joined the sea otter exhibit in June 2002.
-During her years at the Aquarium she's put her maternal instincts to work—she's reared 12 pups and is our most experienced surrogate mother on exhibit.
-She's our largest otter, and you can also identify her by the silvered-colored fur on her head and white freckles.
-After a feeding, you can often see her stashing leftovers on the deck.
+During her years at the Aquarium she's put her maternal instincts to work—she's reared more pups than any other active surrogate mother on exhibit.
+She's one of our larger otters, and you can also identify her by the silvered-colored fur on her head and white freckles.
+After a feeding, you can often see her resting on the water's surface at the center window.
 She gets her name from a character in John Steinbeck's Tortilla Flat—the first of the author's novels set on Cannery Row.

 SelkaSelka was found stranded in July of 2012 off Cayucos, California as a one-week-old pup.
 She was cared for at the Aquarium and released into the wild in June 2013.
 Unfortunately, eight weeks after release, she was found hauled out on Moss Landing Harbor with severe shark bite injuries.
 She underwent extensive surgery and recovery back at the Aquarium, and splashed back into the wild four months later.
 After several months in the wild, Selka was brought back to the Aquarium due to concerns about her health and several interactions with people.
 She was declared non-releasable by U.S. Fish and Wildlife Service.
 Selka spent the next two years at Long Marine Lab, where she helped researchers understand how wild sea otters search for and acquire enough prey to survive in their ocean home.

 Selka joined our exhibit in August of 2016.
 She is clever with an easy-going and inquisitive nature.
 Selka is our youngest otter and also has the darkest fur of any of the otters on exhibit.
-She may go on and off exhibit as she settles into her new home.
+She may go on and off exhibit as she settles into her new home and she's already proven herself to be a successful surrogate mother.

 Saving Sea OttersOur Sea Otter Program has been studying the threatened southern sea otter since 1984 with the aim of understanding threats to the population and promoting its recovery.
 We rescue, treat and release injured otters; raise and release stranded pups through our surrogate program; seek homes for sea otters that can't return to the wild; and conduct scientific research.